Understanding Feline Massage Therapy

 Massage involves applying pressure to specific parts of the body.
 The amount of pressure used will vary from five grams to five pounds and depends on the size of the pet, needs of the pet and the type of injury.
 The muscles will respond and allow manipulation only if the pet is comfortable and the touch is light and gentle.
 A firm, harsh, controlling touch is counterproductive.
 For this reason, massage is different than the normal everyday way we pet our animals.

-The aging processes take a toll on your pet.
+The aging processes take a toll on your cat.
 Arthritis, joint problems, torn or over- extended muscles and ligaments, injury and surgery are some of the more common ailments that can benefit from increased flexibility and reduced physical and mental stress.
-The massage itself will promote socialization of your pet, enhance the human-animal bond and help maintain the health of a pet that is kenneled.
+The massage itself will promote socialization of your cat, enhance the human-animal bond.
 During a period of confinement or restricted movement, the body is at rest and the muscles are inactive or stiff when activities are resumed.
 Massage improves the flexibility of these muscles and aids to prevent injury.
-Many of the healthy pets we have are part of a competition, whether in the show ring or performing agility, tracking, herding, flyball, ... or playing chase or Frisbee.
-They use and abuse muscles frequently.
+Cats that repeatedly do the same things such as jump on a certain table may use and abuse muscles frequently.
 Massage relaxes the muscle, reduces strain and helps avoid injury.

 Each muscle affects other muscles.
 There is a domino effect to the way each muscle works in conjunction to each other, and to the bones of the body they are connected to.
 A muscle in the rear leg that has suffered trauma will affect the muscles throughout the back, abdomen, front legs and neck.
 This will change the way in which the animal walks, stands, eats and plays.
 It can also change his behavior.
 Medication alone will help control pain and inflammation and even help control the signs of trauma to the muscles.
 But, massage will help to heal the trauma.
 Manipulation of the muscles strengthens them and allows the pet to release adhesions and to use the muscles slowly.